Christmas & Cocos Island Tour

 This morning we will catch the ferry to Direction Island where we will have time to explore the pristine beach (voted best West Australian beach in December 2016) as well as undertake swimming, snorkelling and wildlife watching.
 Mid Afternoon we head back to West Island.
 The rest of the afternoon is free time to either have a couple of hours rest, birdwatch or just soak up the islands atmosphere.

-Accommodation: Bungalows BL
+Accommodation: Motel BL

 11 Cocos Island